International Conference on Integrated Reconstruction and Post-trauma Impact on Communities and the Socio-Economic Aspects of Recovery

 World Heritage sites as well as other monuments, significant historic rural and urban areas, both in the Arab region and elsewhere around the world, have been severely affected by deliberate destruction, often as part of armed conflicts, with significant loss of life.
 Such destruction is perpetuated by multiple and intersecting forms of deprivation—of homes, education, healthcare, work and employment.
 This depth of distress causes not only individual but societal trauma—a situation in which societies become too weak to cope with communal struggles and a wide range of social problems.

-To this end, ARC-WH is organizing an online International Conference on Integrated Reconstruction and Post-trauma Impact on Communities and the Socio-Economic Aspects of Recovery.
+In this sense, ARC-WH is organizing an online International Conference on Integrated Reconstruction and Post-trauma Impact on Communities and the Socio-Economic Aspects of Recovery.
 The organization of this Conference and its expected outcomes are envisaged as a continuation of past activities to establish new guidance for post-disaster heritage reconstruction.
 In particular, it is intended as a follow-up to two important projects, which resulted respectively in the Warsaw Recommendation on Recovery and Reconstruction of Cultural Heritage (UNESCO World Heritage Centre 2018) and the Culture in City Reconstruction and Recovery (CURE) position paper (UNESCO-World Bank 2018).

 The International Conference will be held online from the 8 to the 10 November 2021 and it will gather a number of prominent experts and representatives of international organisations and NGO’s (UNESCO, ICOMOS, ICCROM, World Bank, PUI, and others) to share their expertise and present case studies and lessons learned in the field of recovery and post-trauma recovery.
 The Conference will be lively streamed on the YouTube, at the following link: Youtube Channel of ARC-WHالعودة لآخر الأخبار